frameless/huishoudboekje-nl-design-system-demo/frontend/app/README.md

 # If you want your frontend app to talk to your local backend, set the URL to it here.
 PROXY=http://localhost:5000

+# -= OPTIONAL BELOW =-

 # If you want your app to talk to a backend on another host (for example a review branch or your local running backend), set this host (and port) here.
 PROXY=https://hhb-518.nlx.reviews

-# Authorization through OIDC is not required when you use a local backend in dev mode.
+# Authorization through OpenID Connect is not required when you use a local backend in dev mode.
 For other backends we use a JsonWebToken to authorize directly against the proxy.
 # You can obtain your token by logging into the remote application and find your token in the app-token cookie.
 AUTH_TOKEN={YOUR_JWT_HERE}

-# -= OPTIONAL BELOW =-

 # This prevents your browser window from opening after starting the app.
 BROWSER=none